PerfectlySoft/PerfectDocs/guide/file.md

 ### Opening a File for Read or Write Access

-> **Important:** Before writing to a file - even if it is a new file - the file must be opened with the appropriate permissions.
+> **Important:** Before writing to a file — even if it is a new file — it must be opened with the appropriate permissions.

 To open a file: